 As described in 6.38, there is some complexity in understanding the exception handling methodology especially with respect to object-oriented programming and multi-threaded execution.

-C.38.2 Guidance to language users
+6.37.2 Guidance to language users

 In addition to the mitigations defined in the main text, values delivered to an Ada program from an external device may be checked for validity prior to being used.
 This is achieved by testing the Valid attribute.

-C.39 Termination Strategy [REU]
+6.38 Fault Tolerance and Failure Strategies [REW]

-C.39.1 Applicability to language
+6.38.1 Applicability to language

 An Ada system that consists of multiple tasks is subject to the same hazards as multithreaded systems in other languages.
 A task that fails, for example, because its execution violates a language-defined check, terminates quietly.